IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/codebaseSummary.md

 *   `backend/api_client/ingest_kb_articles.py`: A client script responsible for orchestrating the ingestion of the entire knowledge base.
 It interacts with the `/api/v1/sources` endpoints to ensure a clean and complete data ingestion process, including clearing the collection before starting.
 *   `backend/data_models.py`: Contains core Pydantic data models for the application, such as `DataSource` and `DataSourceUpdate`.
 *   `backend/api/v1/sources.py`: Contains the API router and CRUD endpoints for managing data sources.
 It uses FastAPI's dependency injection to handle database connections and ensures that deleting a data source also removes its associated embeddings from the vector store.
-*   **AI-Integrated Knowledge Base CMS (Planned):** A new system to be developed, focusing on providing a user interface and backend APIs for collaborative content creation, editing, vetting, publishing, and archiving of knowledge base articles.
-This will integrate with AI capabilities for research and content assistance.
+*   **AI-Integrated Knowledge Base CMS (Planned):** A new system to be developed, as detailed in `cline_docs/cms_requirements.md`.
+    *   **Frontend (Next.js):** Will feature a schema-driven frontmatter form (React Hook Form + Zod) and a structured rich-text editor (Tiptap) to enforce content consistency.
+UI components will be built with ShadCN.
+    *   **Backend (FastAPI):** Will provide `/api/v1/articles` CRUD endpoints for managing knowledge base articles, handling asynchronous operations, and using `python-frontmatter` for `.md` file processing.
+It will also implement JWT-based authentication and RBAC.
+    *   **Data Management:** Articles will be stored in MongoDB, with large assets in a separate cloud storage solution.
+The system will address vector search index consistency and ensure the RAG pipeline only retrieves 'vetted' articles.

 ## Core Data Models & Entities
 *   **`DataSource`**: A Pydantic model representing a data source for the RAG pipeline.
 It includes fields like `id`, `name`, `type`, `uri`, `status`, and timestamps.